tidalcycles/strudel/packages/mondo/README.md

 # mondo

-an experimental parser for an *uzulang*, a custom dsl for patterns that can stand on its own feet. more info:
+an experimental parser for a maxi notation, a custom dsl for patterns that can stand on its own feet. more info:

 - [uzulang I](https://garten.salat.dev/uzu/uzulang1.html)
 - [uzulang II](https://garten.salat.dev/uzu/uzulang2.html)